The Administrative Policies

 V. Health Reimbursement Account (HRA)

-Upon request, via the Retiree Credit Form, the University will deposit credits on a quarterly basis into a Health Reimbursement Account (HRA) established in the retiree's name with a third party administrator.
+Upon request, via the Retiree Credit Form, the University will deposit credits on a quarterly basis into a Health Reimbursement Account (HRA) established in the eligible retiree's name with a third party administrator.

 An HRA is an employer-funded, defined contribution employer health benefit plan that reimburses retirees for out-of-pocket health insurance premiums.
 An HRA is not health insurance.
 The HRA allows the employer to make contributions to a retiree's account and provide reimbursement for eligible expenses.